It’s time to provide you with a couple of quick updates from the Department of Labor (DOL). Spoiler alert… this is good news for employers!

 Well, the DOL has now pulled that guidance (and the guidance it had issued concerning independent contractors/employment relationships, Opinion Letter Fair Labor Standards Act, Administrator’s Interpretation No. 2015-1).
 But a word of caution – the fact that the guidance was pulled does not change the law and employers should remain watchful for potential joint employer relationships.
 However, pulling the guidance removes the ability to cite to, or rely on, the guidance when there is a wage dispute.
 Since the guidance was beneficial to employees’ wage claims, this is good news for employers.

 The other noteworthy DOL tidbit involves the application of the fiduciary standard to financial advisors working with ERISA (retirement) plans.
 In short, the fiduciary standard would require advice that is in the best interest of the plan and its participants and prevent an advisor from pushing financial products because they are the most lucrative for the advisor.
-My prior article from March 2017 can be found by clicking here.

 The fiduciary standard was to take effect on April 10, 2017, but soon after he took office, President Trump signed an executive order requiring the DOL to take another look at the issue.
 It did.